tu-nguyen-do-duc/oss-mlops-platform/tools/resources/workflows/Starting a run a in local cluster.md

-# Running a Notebook in GitHub to local cluster
+# Starting a run in a local cluster

 ## SECURITY NOTICE